Troy McClure

 McClure was partially based on B movie actors Troy Donahue and Doug McClure, as well as Hartman himself.
-Following Hartman's murder on May 28, 1998, two of his Simpsons characters were retired, with Hartman's final speaking appearance as McClure occurring in the tenth season episode "Bart the Mother" four months after his murder, and has since only occasionally cameoed in the background.
+Following Hartman's murder on May 28, 1998, two of his Simpsons characters were retired, with Hartman's final speaking appearance as McClure occurring in the tenth season episode "Bart the Mother" four months after his murder.
+Since then, he has only occasionally cameoed in the background.
 Since his retirement, McClure has often been cited as one of the series' most popular characters.
-In 2006, IGN ranked McClure No. 1 on their list of the "Top 25 Simpsons Peripheral Characters."
+In 2006, IGN ranked McClure No. 1 on their list of the "Top 25 Simpsons Peripheral Characters".

 Role in The Simpsons

 Troy McClure is a stereotypical Hollywood has-been.
-He was a star in the early 1970s, but his career went downhill due to rumors of a paraphilia involving fish.
+He was a star in the early 1970s, but his career went downhill due to rumors of zoophilia involving fish.
 In most of his appearances in the show, he hosts short video clips that other characters watch on television or in a public place.
 He often presents educational videos and infomercials.
-They are often low-quality, highly erroneous and too short and incomplete to be useful.
+They are often low-quality, highly erroneous and too short and incomplete to be useful, and feature bizarre topics such as Dig Your Own Grave and Save and Smoke Yourself Thin.
 McClure introduces himself by saying, "Hi, I'm Troy McClure.
 You may remember me from such [films, educational videos, voiceovers, etc.] as...," mentioning two titles that are similar to his current performance.
-For example, in the episode "Bart the Mother," McClure introduces a film about birds by saying, "Hi, I'm Troy McClure.
+For example, in the episode "Bart the Mother", McClure introduces a film about birds by saying, "Hi, I'm Troy McClure.
 You may remember me from such nature films as Earwigs: Eww! and Man vs. Nature: The Road to Victory."
 When he auditions to voice the character Poochie in "The Itchy & Scratchy & Poochie Show" (a role he would lose to Homer Simpson), he falls into his introductory style, mentioning his previous role as Christmas Ape.